 She knew it was sideways before she even got entirely through, because the laws of echo had changed.
 The room took her small huffs and turned them into long sighs.
 She had the unhelpful intuition that she was being listened to by stone, which was normal, and by something else, which was not.

 She slid the last of the way in and lay there an extra heartbeat, her face pressed to the cold floor.
 There were bones under her hands.
 Not human, she assured herself, some long corridor of calcified time.
-Old deer, old goats maybe, washed in.
+Old deer bones, old goats maybe, washed in.

 She rose onto her knees.
 The headlamp lit a cave that was built to warp light.
 The walls were fluted, and the ceiling, where she could see it, was low in one place, high in another, and studded with mineral blooms.
 In the beam’s reach, droplets hung, fallen from nowhere, caught in threads that were not spiderweb and not anything she knew.
-The air had a bite to it, not a stench but a taste like a storm had been here and left a trace.
+The air had a bite to it, not a stench but a feral taste like a herd had stampeded here and left a wild trace.

 “Brien?” she whispered.